rodages/Project4-CompanyPlanner-client/README.md

       }}
 ```

 However, the important note was passing an empty object as the first argument to the function - it returns an HTML node rather than selected options.
-This caused bugs until an actual solution has been found.
+This caused bugs until an actual solution had been found.

 - Staff table sorting by role and alphabetical order.